wbochar/petmate9/README.md

 - [x] SEQ importer now supports long format SEQ files (GT 25 lines)
 - [x] .c Exporter does not show the meta data for each frame, only the first one
 - [x] Export/Import .c File and reload (multiple frames, odd sizes), currently this cannot read its own exported .c files..
-- [ ] Zoom / Pan modes fix
-- [ ] [LOW] Fix SEQ import to handle animation captures.
-- [ ] [BUG] Click on left edge of char pallette to kill UI.
 - [ ] There is some CSS thats bumping down the screen by 10px on initial click of the drawing surface.
+Not sure if its like this in final runtime.
+- [ ] [SOMEDAY?]
+Fix SEQ import to handle animation captures.
+- [ ] [BUG] Click on left edge of char pallette kills UI.

 ## UI updates, ease of use and requests